dmbarbour/awelon/AboutABC.md

 ### Annotations as Capabilities

-Annotations are expressed as capability text, by convention using prefix `&` as in `{&par}`.
+Annotations are expressed as capability text using prefix `&` as in `{&par}`.
 Annotations must not impact the observable, formal semantics of a program.
 Annotations may suggest or hint, but not enforce any properties.
 Despite these limitations, annotations can be useful for many purposes:

 * suggest blocks compute lazily
 * suggest seq or par for potentially lazy value